gerbless/react-tutorial/functional-programming/readme.md

 Notice our application now does not crash when we access undefined values.
 We let Maybe take care of that each time we try to apply a transform function in our **Maybe Monad**.

+Other important monad that is very popular right now is the Promise monad(Yup, Promise is a monad).
+It implements `flatMap` as `then` method.
+What's important in promises ?
+Well, you can abstract your work to process your data flow without worrying in what steps are required to accomplish that.
+Also, you have a wrapper that allow you to work with your data seamlessly and when is available it will trigger all the listeners.

 [back to previous page](../README.md#functional-programming)